danielsaidi/Vandelay/README.md

 ## CocoaPods

-To lint the project, run `pod lib lint` resp. `pod spec link Vandelay.podspec`.
-However, there is a risk that sometimes you will hit a cache when linting.

-To verify that the correct files are pulled from GitHub, type `cd ~/Library/Caches/CocoaPods/Pods` then type `open .`.
+When running `pod lib lint` resp. `pod spec lint` for the Vandelay and VandelayDropbox pods, you have a risk of hitting an old cache.
+To verify that the correct files are downloaded from GitHub, type `cd ~/Library/Caches/CocoaPods/Pods` then `open .`.
 Verify that the content in the Vandelay folders are valid.
 To clean the cache, run `pod cache clean Vandelay`.